mco-gh/pylearn/content/en/lessons/1 Welcome/_index.md

 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
 <h3 id="What-is-Python-and-why-learn-it?">What is Python and why learn it?<a class="anchor-link" href="#What-is-Python-and-why-learn-it?">¶</a></h3><ul>
-<li>a programming language that was invented in 1989 by Dutch programmer Guido van Rossum</li>
+<li>an interpreted programming language that was invented in 1989 by Dutch programmer Guido van Rossum</li>
 <li>powerful and expressive</li>
 <li>easy to learn</li>
 <li>highly readable</li>